 The time limits for keeping Gift Aid records depend on how the charity is treated for tax purposes, but for most it's 6 years after the end of the accounting period they relate to.
 However, for ongoing donations you'll need to keep the enduring Gift Aid declarations, no matter how old it is.

-The HMRC example declarations include in the statement that donations may be claimed up to 4 year's retrospectively.
+The HMRC example declarations include in the statement on time limits - donations may be claimed up to 4 year's retrospectively.
 You need to claim for a donation within 4 years of the end of the financial period you received it in and on cash donations under the Gift Aid Small Donations Scheme within 2 years of the end of the tax year that the donations were collected in.
 Do you have donors from the last 4 years, who haven't made a declaration, but who might if you asked them?

 If you think that sounds like a waste of time, I spoke to someone who carries out large scale Gift Aid audits.
 The largest amount he's found so far was £0.7 million.